mchl18/Capacitor-SSL-Pinning/README.md

 # Capacitor SSL Pinning

 Ionic Capacitor Plugin to perform SSL checking/pinning.
-Checks the SSL certificate of a server and compares the fingerprint to a provided fingerprint.
+Checks the SSL certificate SHA256 fingerprint of a server and compares it to a provided fingerprint.
 On Android, the plugin also returns some additional information about the certificate.

 [![HitCount](https://hits.dwyl.com/mchl18/capacitor-ssl-pinning.svg)](https://hits.dwyl.com/mchl18/capacitor-ssl-pinning)